hicsail/hicsail-mongo-models/README.md

 ## Want to contribute?

 Contributions are welcome.
 If you're changing something non-trivial, you may want to submit an issue before creating a large pull request.
+Also Look at the original repo [mongo-models](https://github.com/jedireza/mongo-models) and also contribute back to the original repo as well!

 ## License

 MIT

-## Don't forget

-What you create with `mongo-models` is more important than `mongo-models`.